avo-hq/docs.avohq.io/docs/2.0/customization.md

 end
 ```

-After this setting the global search will be hidden for users.
+After this setting, the global search will be hidden for users.

 Supported options: